-The Company has entered into various funding agreements or arrangements with its major shareholder, see Note 9 to the condensed interim financial statements for the nine-month period ended September 30, 2019.
+The Company has entered into various funding agreements or arrangements with its major shareholder, see Note 10 to the condensed interim financial statements for the year ended December 31, 2019.

-No fees were paid by the Company to directors and key management personnel for their services as directors and officers of the Company in the periods ended September 30, 2019.
+No fees were paid by the Company to directors and key management personnel for their services as directors and officers of the Company in the periods ended December 31, 2019.
+During 2019, the Company received an advance in the amount of \$10,000 from a director to fund working capital expenses

-Included in accounts payable and accruals at September 30, 2019 is \$30,875 due to Steenberglaw Professional Corporation, a company controlled by Neil J.F.
-Steenberg, Director and Secretary, for legal fees.
+Included in accounts payable and accruals at December 31, 2019 is \$32,800 due to Steenberg law Professional Corporation, a company controlled by Neil J. F. Steenberg, Director and Secretary, for legal fees and \$10,000 due to a director for a working capital advance.
 These balances are due on demand, unsecured and non-interest bearing.